 One of Maui's first coffee plantations was started in Honokōhau and Honolua and later became Honolua Ranch.
 In 1915, H.P.
 Baldwin moved the ranch headquarters to Honokahua, and the village which grew around it was called Honolua (the Honolua Store, which also moved to this site in 1915, is still in operation).

-By the mid-1900s the government chose to shift the economic drivers on Maui from sugarcane and pineapple to the tourism industry. , The first master-planned resort area in Hawai'i was in Kā'anapali in 1961 and then was expanded to Kapalua.
-The tourism industry flourished on Maui, which provided employment for Maui's existing residents, but also caused a rapid influx of newcomers.
-Like sugarcane and pineapple, the tourism industry has had a substantial impact on West Maui's community, culture, economics, infrastructure, natural resources, and land use patterns.
+By the mid-1900s the economygovernment chose to shift the economic drivers on Maui shifted from sugarcane and pineapple to the tourism.
+In 1961, Kā'anapali became the industry., The first master-planned resort area in Hawai'i.
+The resort destination area trend was in Kā'anapali in 1961 and then was expanded to include Kapalua.
+Tourism The tourism industry flourished and became the top industry on Maui with resorts and other visitor services providing, which provided employment for Maui's existing residents and attracted new residents., but also caused a rapid influx of newcomers.
+Like sugarcane and pineapple, the tourism industry has had ana substantial impact on West Maui's community, culture, economics, infrastructure, natural resources, and land use patterns.